 What does your child learn at school each day?
 Find information about our curriculum subjects here.

 COVID – Please see below for details of our school curriculum.
 We have made amendments to planned teaching as part of our Covid recovery curriculum.
-For example, in English we are following HfL’s catch up curriculum to help us address some of the gaps identifieid due to lost learning in the academic year 2019-2020.
 Our curriculum is driven by an acknowledgement that the challenging climate of the global pandemic will have an impact on all our learners socially and emotionally and so PSHE is a major focus and underpins all that we do.

 The school follows the revised National Curriculum focusing primarily on English and maths skills each morning.
 Through this children are taught the basic skills of reading, writing and maths.